-In reporting cycle 2020/2022, several pollutant causes of use impairment remain associated with impaired waters despite these causes lacking a basis in Illinois water-quality standards.
-In past reporting cycles, we applied various cause guidelines that were not based on Illinois water-quality standards (Appendix B-3).
-We have since stopped using these cause guidelines, yet causes remain as a result of past application.
-Starting in cycle 2020/2022 and extending to later cycles, we may opt to dissociate (remove) these causes of impairment even if the relevant use remains not attained.
+In reporting cycle 2024, several pollutant causes of use impairment remain associated with impaired waters despite these causes lacking a basis in Illinois water quality standards.
+In past reporting cycles, various cause guidelines that were not based on Illinois water quality standards were applied.
+The Illinois EPA has since stopped using these cause guidelines, however, causes remain as a result of past application.
+Starting in cycle 2020/2022 and extending to later cycles, Illinois EPA may opt to dissociate (remove) these causes of impairment even if the relevant use remains not attained.
 To assess removal of these causes requires applying the relevant cause guidelines that Illinois EPA last used to identify these causes.
 Specifically, for any such cause, to justify removal requires that none of the most recent, applicable results or observations exceed the former cause guideline.
-We will not apply these former guidelines for any new identifications of causes of use impairment.
-However, if Illinois adopts a new numeric water-quality standard for any of the relevant pollutants (subject to USEPA approval) and Illinois EPA develops a corresponding standards-based guideline for the pollutant as a cause of use impairment, then the aforementioned approach to remove the cause no longer applies.
+Illinois EPA will not apply these former guidelines for any new identifications of causes of use impairment.
+However, if Illinois adopts a new numeric water quality standard for any of the relevant pollutants (subject to USEPA approval) and Illinois EPA develops a corresponding standards-based guideline for the pollutant as a cause of use impairment, then the aforementioned approach to remove the cause no longer applies.